MDrifath/ccna-lab-journey/STP/README.md

 clearly we can see the image all the interfaces which is connected to the root bridge are in Forwarding state

+you can ask why priority is 32769 instead of 32768? because its priority + Extended system ID ( which is our vlan number here our VLAN number is 1)

 Step-2: Find the ROOT ports